zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.3.4dev*
+*Zend Framework 2.3.4*

 This is the fourth maintenance release for the version 2.3 series.

-DD MMM YYYY
+14 Jan 2015

 ### UPDATES IN 2.3.4

-This release contains security fixes:
+This release contains important security fixes:

 - **ZF2015-01:** Session validators were not run if set before session start.
   Essentially, the validators were writing to the `$_SESSION` superglobal before